datafordemocracy/public-interest-data-2020/docs/week1-assignment.md

 Read the [2018 Charlottesville Child Welfare study](https://libraopen.lib.virginia.edu/public_view/7s75dc423) completed by the first year of the Public Interest Data Lab class.
 As you read, think about the following questions:

-* Based on your understanding of the child welfare system as we discussed today - which findings stand out the most?
+* Based on your understanding of the child welfare system as we discussed today - which findings stand out the most to you?
 * The data we're working with this semester is pretty similar to the data from the first year of the class with a few key additions.
-Where do you see opportunities to extend the research and dig deeper?
+Where do you see opportunities to extend the prior research and dig deeper?
 What questions appear to have been answered exhaustively with the existing data?

 ### Part 2